Autoentry is an Irish SaaS startup that Accountants, Bookeepers & SMEs use to automate data entry for receipts, statements, invoices etc.

 While I built this microsite myself in Pardot, I needed our Salesforce Admin to get the data to flow into all of the Salesforce reports for the customer success, sales and management teams to access.

 This project went really smoothly.
 I knew who I wanted to work with and they were available; that was important.
+There were no external agencies to coordinate with and so scheduling tasks was straightforward and really flexible.

 What was more important though was that I had buy-in from the senior team.
 We needed to create a suite of bespoke videos for this project and I need to get a lot of time from the product mananger.
 This would definitely not have happened without the support of the senior team.